Skip to content

 Minnehaha Falls Engagement

-Also we decided on a much easier and closer destination in Minnesota, the Minneahaha falls, located a few miles driving from downtown which was so much more convenient.
-Surrounded by fort snelling state parks, bordered by the Mississippi River and the MPLS airport, the access is pretty easy by the highway, and the parking lot is huge.
+Also, we decided on a much easier and closer destination in Minnesota, the Minnehaha Falls, located a few miles’ drive from downtown which was so much more convenient.
+Surrounded by Fort Snelling State Park, bordered by the Mississippi River and the MPLS airport, the access is pretty easy by the highway, and the parking lot is huge.
+The park offers a spectacular 53-foot falls, but also an entire park, with trails, hills, tulips, lilacs, fountains, and creek.

-A Calm Week-Day Morning
+A Calm Weekday Morning

 minnehaha falls